JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1016" height="615" alt="department created " src="https://github.com/user-attachments/assets/7cfde6db-9879-4ac7-bc33-957b03beb94b" />
 </p>
 <p>
-Once you created a department you can see it on admin panel > agents> departments.
+Once you created a department you can see it by going to the Admin Panel > Agents> Departments.
 </p>
 <br />